 Once you’re ready to proceed with the task at hand, I find that it helps to get everything out of your wardrobe and put it on your bed or bedroom floor.

-Why?
-Well, this allows you to see each and every item properly.
+Sure, this allows you to see each and every item properly.
 But it also enables you to clean the parts of your wardrobe that you might not have cleaned in a long time.
+(Ew.)

 Next, grab your best feather duster, anti-bacterial wipes and rubber gloves — and just start scrubbing!